Department of Health

 Varicella (chickenpox)

-Chickenpox generally presents with a low-grade fever, malaise and a rash.
-The rash is firstly maculopapular, then becomes vesicular (blistered) and progresses to crusted lesions over about 5 days.
-Lesions appear in three or four crops.
-They are most numerous on the trunk and less so on the face, scalp, limbs and mucous membranes of the mouth.
+Lesions appear in three or four crops, primarily on the trunk, and to a lesser extent on the face, scalp, limbs and mucous membranes of the mouth.
 Some cases (about 5 per cent) are subclinical or exceedingly mild in nature.

-Adults tend to suffer with more severe disease than children.
+Adults tend to experience more severe disease than children.
 Rarely, the disease may be fatal.

 Newborns and immunosuppressed patients are at greatly increased risk of severe chickenpox.